 Pro Tip: To save time, don’t worry about calculating CTRs.
-Just assume you’re only going to get 1-3 clicks per 1,000 impressions, as that’s the general range of click thru rates industry-wide.
+Just assume you’re only going to get 1-3 clicks per 1,000 impressions, as that’s the general range of click-through-rates industry-wide.
 That makes the math even easier.

-Once you have your cost per click estimate, you can start to compare that cost to other advertising opportunities.
-Take a look at how much you’re paying per clicks on AdWords, Facebook, and other digital ads you’re running.
+Once you have your cost-per-click estimate, you can start to compare that cost to other advertising opportunities.
+Take a look at how much you’re paying per click on AdWords, Facebook, and other digital ads you’re also running.
 How does the cost of this opportunity compare?

 Step 4 – Ask For Documentation

-Assuming that you can live with the cost per click you’ve estimated, and assuming that you believe the clicks from your ads will perform well enough to justify their cost, ask the ad salesperson for proof of their impression estimates, CTR, and any other stats/facts they given you.
-Most salespeople should be able to provide you with a screenshot of Google Analytics data (or similar), some sort of stat software output, etc.
+Assuming you can live with the cost-per-click you’ve estimated, and assuming that you believe the clicks from your ads will perform well enough to justify their cost, ask the ad salesperson for proof of their impression estimates, CTR, and any other stats/facts they’ve given you.
+Most salespeople should be able to provide you with a screenshot of Google Analytics data (or similar) and some sort of stat software output.

-If documentation isn’t available, be very careful…it’s not at all unheard of for ad salespeople to fudge their numbers.
+If documentation isn’t available, be very careful.
+It’s not at all unheard of for ad salespeople to fudge the numbers.